ChalmersGU-data-structure-courses/OpenDSA/RST/en/Searching/BinarySearch.rst

    :scripts: AV/Searching/binarySearchCON.js
    :output: show

+And here is the method in different languages:

+.. codeinclude:: Searching/Bsearch
+      :tag: BinarySearch

 With the right math techniques, it is not too hard to show that the cost of binary search on an array of :math:`n` values is at most :math:`\log n`.